ros-navigation/navigation2/low_accel_notes.md

 ![image](./low_accel_graphics/intra_iteration_open_loop_equal_model_control_freq_t=0.png)

-Finally, lets just sanity check that if we use all of these other acceleration fixes, do we actually **need** to unclamp the raw controls?
+Finally, let's just sanity check that if we use all of these other acceleration fixes, do we actually **need** to unclamp the raw controls?
 Does that impact things?

 ![image](./low_accel_graphics/all_changes_clamped_controls_again.png)